dcarda/docker.example01/Step_1/README.md

 # Personal Docker Project
-In this document we'll be going over the Dockerfile document and explaining how the sections affect the build.
+In this document we'll be going over the Dockerfile document (for this step) and explaining how the sections affect the build.
 I'm not going to go into every line, but I'm going to hit the important parts.

-## Getting Started
+## Detailed Explanation
 This is where I'm getting the version of the operating system from.
 In this case Alpine Linux 3.11.6

 ```text